One Man Crime Wave Admits Further Offences

-JAILED teenager Adam Bishop-Bridges - who has been described as a "one-man crime wave" - admitted a string of further offences when he got British Transport Police to visit him in custody.
+JAILED teenager Adam Bishop-Bridges - who has been described as a "one-man crime wave" -- has admitted another car theft.